Eritrean leader says U.S. behind Ethiopia raids

-ADDIS ABABA (Reuters) - Eritrean President Isaias Afewerki accused the United States of plotting cross-border raids by Ethiopian troops, saying the two allies were out to divert attention from a festering border spat in the volatile Horn of Africa.
+ADDIS ABABA, March 26 (Reuters) - Eritrean President Isaias Afewerki accused the United States of plotting cross-border raids by Ethiopian troops, saying the two allies were out to divert attention from a festering border spat in the volatile Horn of Africa.

 The incursion followed a raid by an Eritrea-based rebel group into Ethiopia’s remote Afar region in January in which five foreign tourists were killed and two kidnapped.